WHICH PREMIUM CREDIT CARD IS THE BEST?

 Chase offers elevated status at the IHG, and Capital One offers elevated status with Hertz.
 No such status is provided by Citi.

 Each card provides extensive coverage, not only in travel insurance, but also in purchase and return protection, as well as extended warranty.
 We've listed the benefits at a high level in the table below.
+The Chase Sapphire Reserve stands out as the best in this category.
 For a more detailed analysis, see our blog: PREMIUM CARD COMPARISON - THE FINE PRINT | Max Your Plastic

-So, which one is the best?
-It depends on your location, travel habits and spending habits.
 The table below gives a good side-by-side comparison of each.
 If you seek guidance as to which card is best for you, or for a plan on how to maximize your returns on the credit cards in your wallet, send us an email at email@maxyourplastic.com.
+Our consultation is free of charge and there are no obligations.

 What do you think of this blog?
 Let us know your thoughts, any positive or negative experience you have had with lounge access, or any experiences with any of the other benefits each of the cards has to offer.